Kyoto team retains its seat in 'Isu-1' office chair grand prix | The Japan Times

 Propelling the chair backward was the universal tactic employed by the racers, who were at least spared the added constriction of business dress with competitors choosing their own outfits.

-“The origin of this race came to my head when I saw a tricycle endurance race,” Tahara explained.
+“The origin of this race came into my head when I saw a tricycle endurance race,” Tahara explained.

 “I wanted to create something no one has made before.”

-Tahara’s idea has proved surprisingly popular, with 55 teams entering the Hanyu Grand Prix alone and hailing from as far away as Wakayama Prefecture, 600 kilometers (about 400 miles) to the southwest.
+Tahara’s idea has proved surprisingly popular, with 55 teams entering the Hanyu Grand Prix alone and hailing from as far away as Wakayama Prefecture, 600 km (about 400 miles) to the southwest.

 Their reward was retaining the title they won last year and a prize of 90 kilograms (198 pounds) of local rice, which the “drivers” struggled to pick up such was their fatigue.